Savage1005/Note-Taker/README.md

 I WANT to be able to delete notes I've written before SO THAT I can organize my thoughts and keep track of tasks I need to complete

+## Heroku deployment

+Use the finished program at: https://rocky-oasis-67310.herokuapp.com/

 ## Table of Contents

 *[Installation](#installation)